MohammadRakiburRahman/Them_App/README.md

 ## 📂 Project Structure

-📂Themapp main  (application with temperature detection with mouse overlay) 📂Themapp with face detection ( application with face detection.
+📂Themapp main  (application with temperature detection with mouse overlay)<br>
+📂Themapp with face detection ( application with face detection.
 It lags in the live feed, as it has a slower frame rate for detection)

 ├── application.py # Main thermal imaging application<br>